 Dentures

-Great-fitting dentures have patients in the Calgary area smiling
+Great fitting dentures can have patients smiling

 Types of dentures